Darumin/example-node-project/README.md

 # Getting started

-This project is a very basic Node Express server.
+This project is a very basic Node Express server with a React frontend.
 To see it in action, follow the directions below.

 1. Clone this repo to your local computer.
 Navigate to the local directory and run this command.